ayumi-cloud/sc-legal-module/README.md

 ## Browser Support ✅

-The GA4 plugin has been tested in the following browsers:
+The legal module has been tested in the following browsers:

 <table>
   <tr>